-The centralised management and enhanced control features deliver the data, user and device administration tasks and functionality that constitute a practical and efficient secure system.
+Centralised management and enhanced control features deliver the data, user and device administration tasks and functionality that underpin a practical and efficient secure system.

 Management Interface: SEAcurIT‑e® has a powerful but straightforward management interface for the administration, monitoring and control of users and security values such as keys, including secret encryption keys and the private keys associated with public keys.
 This is accessible either directly using a Management Application, or indirectly by incorporation as a security service within other applications or services, such as a management web portal.
 Administration accounts allow the centralised management and control of all users and keys within a domain, and users can have their own accounts for the management of their own keys as well as any shared keys.
 The features and privileges of each account are defined by its account type.

 Identification: Each managed security value is uniquely identified and includes information such as the identity of the associated user(s) and identification of the device(s) using the key.
 This enables the granting or removal of user access to specific documents or other secure or shared content by control of the associated keys, managed by either system administrators or the designated controllers of the content.

 Scalability: Extremely scalable, in terms of both the number of security values a user can add to their accounts, and the number of users or devices managed by the system.

 Searchability: For any key under their jurisdiction users or administrators may, using their management accounts, search all devices and accounts within a domain to see all instances of where that key is installed.
 The search results show the names and contact information for all users with access to a shared key, as well as their account identification information.